Iowans are known throughout the land as being understanding and receptive to their fellow man, to charities and to good causes.

 Fraudulent and questionable charities cheat donors, hurt legitimate charitable organizations that rely on donations, and shortchange people who truly need help.

-Here are a series of tips for Iowans (and others!) to protect themselves against charity fraud:
+Here are a series of tips to protect against charity fraud:

 *Ask questions.
 Reputable charities welcome them.
 Ask how much of your donation goes for the charitable purpose.
 Ask if the caller is a professional fund-raiser.